rfg74/rfg74.github.io/Lab8.md

 #### Center of Mass

 To ensure a flip occurs when the car comes to a harsh stop, I had to shift the car's center of mass by adding weight to the front side where the ToF sensor is located.
-It took multiple iterations but I was able to get successful flips after adding 2, 9V batteries, and a rock.
+It took multiple iterations but I was able to get successful flips after adding 2, 9V batteries, a rock, and some nails to the front of the car.

 #### Friction